slyh/WC3-LAN-Relay/readme.md

   "Servers": [],
   "WC3Interface": "eth1", // Interface where Warcraft III traffics will be monitored "PCAPInterface": "eth1", // Should be same as WC3Interface on Linux.
 On Windows, you have to find the interface's identifier
-  "WC3InterfaceIPIndex": 0, // Select which IP is used as the source IP on WC3Interface "ROLE_SERVER": 0, // Constant
+  "WC3InterfaceIPIndex": 0, // Select which IP is used as the source IP on WC3Interface, or set to -1 for auto detection "ROLE_SERVER": 0, // Constant
   "ROLE_CLIENT": 1 // Constant
 }